RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/web_modules/modules/home-page/README.md

 ## Description

 This module is a dynamic configurable module for the configurable interfaces.
-This module is used to display a configured homePage as an iframe.
+It displays the configured project homePage in an iframe.
+It stores the 'do not show again' option in local web browser storage.

 ## Module structure